-Fronted by six Doric columns, the impressive main building of the university was built between 1803 and 1809.
-The university itself was...
+Fronted by six Doric columns, the impressive main building of Tartu University was built between 1803 and 1809.
+The university itself...

-The collection comprises mainly plaster casts of ancient Greek sculptures made in Europe in the 1860s and 1870s, along with an Egyptian...
+Within the main university building, this collection comprises mainly plaster casts of ancient Greek sculptures made in the 1860s and...

 Tartu’s most upmarket restaurant is within the romantic, candlelit nooks and crannies of the Antonius Hotel’s vaulted cellar, which...